ctcchan/simple-makefile/README.md

 # A Simple Makefile for C++

 This is a very simple makefile for C++.
-Simply put your source files in the src/ folder and header files in include/ folder.
+Simply put your source files and header files in the src/ folder.

 The following would build and run the program.